sambatriste/netty-wiki-translation/New-and-noteworthy-in-5.x.md

 ### `EmbeddedChannel` usability

-`readInbound()` and `readOutbound()` methods in [`EmbeddedChannel`] returns an ad-hoc type parameter so you do not need to downcast their return values.
-This will reduce the verbosity of your uni test code quite a bit.
+`readInbound()` and `readOutbound()` in [`EmbeddedChannel`] return an ad-hoc type parameter so you do not need to downcast their return values.
+This will reduce the verbosity of your unit test code quite a bit.

 ```java
 EmbeddedChannel ch = ...;